4.3 C

 4. Formulate Precise Questions About Representation and Strategy

-The consultation is your opportunity to interview the attorney.
-Move beyond questions about cost and delve into their approach and experience.
-Ask directly about their experience with cases like yours, whether it’s a drug crime defense, vehicular homicide, or federal crimes like money laundering.
+Your initial consultation is a critical interview—not just for the attorney to assess your case, but for you to evaluate them.
+Go beyond the cost of representation and probe into their strategic approach and specific experience.
+Ask directly about their track record with cases like yours, whether it involves drug crimes, violent offenses, or complex white-collar crimes like money laundering.

 5. Prepare Yourself Mentally and Administratively